Registration and Academic Audit

 How do I notify the Registrar’s Office that my address has changed?

-Currently enrolled students must use e-FORMS, accessible from the student portal, myMu.
+Currently enrolled students must login to Etrieve Central forms (e-FORMS), accessible from the student portal, myMu.
 Please submit a Change of Address form.
 International students must change their address with the International Student Services Office.

 Can I see what the University has in my student folder?